jesseduffield/jesseduffield.github.io/_posts/2021-6-26-Compound-Components.md

 ### Explicitness

 Fairly explicit.
 The only thing lacking is that it's not clear on the call site how our accordian sections will be handled.
 The default assumption is that they'll be converted to JSX inside Accordion, but it's not communicated in the interface.
-Where the cloneElement and Context approaches misinform the reader (coordination between Accordion and AccordionSection not obvious from call site), the config objects approach avoids the assumptions that come with JSX, meaning there's less risk of confusion.
+Where the cloneElement and Context approaches misinform the reader (coordination between Accordion and AccordionSection not obvious from call site), the POJO approach avoids the assumptions that come with JSX, meaning there's less risk of confusion.

 ### Grade